ayezinhtun/1cng-protal-user-guide/admin/intro.md

 ---
 sidebar_position: 1
-title: Admin Guide
+title: StackConsole Admin Guide
 ---

 import Link from '@docusaurus/Link';

-# Admin Guide
+# StackConsole Admin Guide

 Welcome to the Admin Guide for StackConsole!
 This guide will walk you through the core features available to administrators of the platform.